 - While viewing a program, two out of three people use a second screen to look up information on a product they saw during that ad.
 (Adweek).

-- Traditional TV viewing time has dropped to just 25 minutes a day within 18-24-year-olds.
+- Traditional TV viewing time by 18-24 year-olds has dropped to just 25 minutes a day.
 (MarketingCharts)

 Benefits of connected TV advertising

 TV channel ratings continue to drop, and linear broadcasting costs remain high.
 Subsequently, connected TV advertising gives marketers a new and highly visible medium to grow your audience.
-Consumer migration to Smart TVs and OTT devices is strong and growing.
-This migration, paired with consumer analytics and lifestyle preferences, pave the way for programmatic advertising and endless CTV advertising benefits and opportunity.
+Consumer migration to Smart TV’s and OTT devices is strong and growing.
+This migration, paired with consumer analytics and lifestyle preferences, is paving the way for programmatic advertising and endless CTV advertising benefits and opportunity.